Chart Color Schemes

 Eyre is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Eyre, as per the latest Census evaluation, dwelling structures consisted of 98.8% houses and 1.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Adelaide metro's 83.7% houses and 16.2% other dwellings.
-Home ownership in Eyre was at 8.0%, with mortgaged dwellings at 74.4% and rented ones at 17.6%.
-The median monthly mortgage repayment in the area was $1,446, surpassing Adelaide metro's average of $1,300.
-The median weekly rent figure in Eyre was recorded at $335, compared to Adelaide metro's $265.
-Nationally, Eyre's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+In Eyre, as per the latest Census evaluation, 98.8% of dwellings were houses, with 1.2% comprising semi-detached homes, apartments, and other types.
+This contrasts with Adelaide metro's figures of 83.7% houses and 16.2% other dwellings.
+Home ownership in Eyre stood at 8.0%, with mortgaged dwellings at 74.4% and rented ones at 17.6%.
+The median monthly mortgage repayment was $1,446, higher than Adelaide metro's average of $1,300.
+The median weekly rent in Eyre was $335, compared to Adelaide metro's $265.
+Nationally, Eyre's mortgage repayments were lower at $1,446 versus Australia's average of $1,863, and rents were also lower at $335 compared to the national figure of $375.

 Frequently Asked Questions - Housing